ocaml/ocaml.org/data/pages/governance.md

 that Contributors understand how to engage with the Maintainers.
 Typically, this will cover where communication occurs and the process for submitting patches.
 Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content, or documentation.

 All Projects under OCaml.org are expected to be open source, and the licensing arrangements should reflect this.

-Contributions to OCaml.org itself may be in the form of resources that can be shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the Infrastructure mailing list.
+Contributions to OCaml.org itself may be in the form of resources that can be shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the <s>Infrastructure mailing list.</s>

 ### Dispute Resolution

 Maintainers are expected to make decisions regarding their Projects.
 The intent is for any Maintainers to resolve disagreements, through a consensus process within each Project.

 On the rare occasions, where Maintainers of a Project cannot agree on a way forward, the following approach is suggested: